sttz/crunchyroll-html5/README.md

   - Local
     - Tracking episodes watched
     - Tracking what you've watched in a video.
-    - Resume videoes that you haven't completely watched yet.
+    - Resume videos that you haven't completely watched yet.
   - ...
 - Add option to change subtitles to other languages.
 Currently, only the default subtitle is displayed (in most cases this will be English).